rubymonsters/webapps-for-beginners/source/09-sinatra/09-instance_variables.md

 So, which way is the better one?

-On one hand there's an argument that using the `:locals` way is the cleaner, and "right" way of doing it.
+On one hand there's an argument that using the `:locals` way is the cleaner, and "right" way of doing it: These two objects (our route, and the template) should be separated clearly, and not simply share things.
 On the other hand using instance variables is much more common due to the fact that Rails encourages it.

 As always, you should just use whatever feels better to you, and maybe ask your friends and fellow developers for their opinions and reasons.